Cristian Hernandez-Blick is a researcher, writer, and visual artist.

 abstract digital illustrations, dabbles in

-front-end web design, and previously co-founded a small, alt-comics press named
+front-end web design, and previously co-founded a small, experimental, alt-comics press named

 DDOOGG.

-His current research interests include historical and philosophical perspectives on: teleology and biological
+His current research interests include historical and philosophical perspectives on teleology,

-purposiveness, agency, autonomy, communication, intelligence, sentience, and psychology.
+purposiveness, agency, autonomy, communication, intelligence, psychology, and sentience in biological systems.